Unit 06: An Introduction to Molecular Geometries

 Tasks 4#

-Parse the file data/formamide-min.xyz file and count the number of atoms per atom type: how many Hydrogens, Carbons and Nitrogens are there?
-You will need to loop over the lines of the file, split the individual lines and then use the count() method for this.
+file and count the number of atoms per atom type: how many Hydrogens, Carbons and Nitrogens are there?
+You will need to loop over the lines of the file, split the individual lines and then use the count()

 Click here to see solution to Task.